Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Seasonal Events/README.md

 - **Economy:** Keeps track of the player's currencies.
 - **Cloud Code:** Keeps important validation logic on the server side.
 In this sample it is used to distribute the rewards for the event challenge when the player clicks the "Collect Rewards" button.
 It independently verifies the timestamp at the time of reward distribution on the server-side to confirm which event's rewards should be distributed.
 - **Remote Config:** Provides key-value pairs where the value that is mapped to a given key can be changed on the server-side, either manually or based on specific campaigns.
 In this sample, we use the campaigns feature to create the four seasonal events and return different values for certain keys based on the campaign.
 - **Addressables:** Allows developers to ask for an asset via its address.
 Wherever the asset resides (local or remote), the system will locate it and its dependencies, then return it.
-Here we use it to look up event specific images based on the information we receive from Remote Config.
+Here we use it to look up event specific images and prefabs based on the information we receive from Remote Config.

 See the [Authentication](https://docs.unity.com/authentication/Content/InstallAndConfigureSDK.htm),
 [Economy](https://docs.unity.com/economy/Content/implementation.htm?tocpath=Implementation%7C_____0),